Indemos/Web-Trader/README.md

 Experimental Blazor app that can connect to various trading gateway, receive quotes, and send orders.
 In this version, only simulated gateway with preloaded quotes is available.

-There are a couple of synchronization issues with real-time page updates, not sure when this will be fixed.
+# Disclaimer

+**This version is not maintained anymore**.
+There is a couple of synchronization issues with async queries clean-up after continuous connecting and disconnecting from gateway.
+This and some other missing features in Blazor, like missing interaction with cookies, makes Blazor look not ready for using in production.

 # Dashboard